Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Max Drawdown Duration is the worst (the maximum/longest) amount of time an investment has seen between peaks (equity highs) in days.'

-• Compared with SPY (87 days) in the period of the last 3 years, the maximum days under water of 190 days is greater, thus worse.
+• Compared with SPY (87 days) in the period of the last 3 years, the maximum time in days below previous high water mark of 190 days is higher, thus worse.

 AveDuration: